 Which Vegetables Grow Well with Rosemary?

-Rosemary can be grown alongside a variety of vegetables in the garden.
-Some vegetables that grow well with rosemary include bell pepper, carrots, eggplant, garlic, green beans, onions, potatoes, tomatoes, and zucchini.
+There are many rosemary companion vegetables.
+I’m glad that rosemary can be grown alongside a variety of vegetables in the garden because I switch around my vegetable garden planting arrangement each year.
+Some vegetables that grow well with rosemary include bell peppers, carrots, eggplant, garlic, green beans, onions, potatoes, tomatoes, and zucchini.
 Rosemary can also be grown with legumes such as beans and peas.
 If your vegetable garden gets rototilled every year like mine does, you would want to plant the rosemary in a place that does not get tilled, of course.
 Perhaps consider planting rosemary along the vegetable garden border.

 What Should You Not Plant Near Rosemary?

-There are some plants that are considered bad companion plants for rosemary.
+Now that we have discussed what grows well with rosemary, it’s time to learn what not to plant with rosemary.
+There are a few plants that are considered bad companion plants for rosemary.
 It is generally recommended to avoid planting rosemary near vegetables that are prone to fungal diseases.
 Some vegetables that should not be planted near rosemary include broccoli, Brussels sprouts, cabbage, and cauliflower.
 Fennel has been known to inhibit the growth of rosemary, so it does not make a good rosemary companion plant either.

 Quick Rosemary Companion Plant Reference Chart